Chorus-bdd/Chorus/index.md

 Chorus is a BDD testing tool which makes it easy to test distributed systems

 BDD tests are written in non-technical prose.
-Such a test forms an important part of system documentation
+These tests can form an important part of system documentation

 {% highlight gherkin %}
 Scenario: Buy a Waffle